 - 13.1.
-The collection of all sums due to the council shall be the responsibility of and under the supervision of the REOCIERK. - 13.2.
-The council will review all fees and charges for work done, services provided, or goods sold at least annually as part of the budget-setting process, following a report of the Clerk. -{The RFO}Clerk shall be responsible for the collection of all amounts due to the council. - 13.3.
-Any sums found to be irrecoverable and any bad debts shall be reported to the council by [the RFO]the Clerk and shall be written off in the year.
+The collection of all sums due to the council shall be the responsibility of and under the supervision of the clerk. - 13.2.
+The council will review all fees and charges for work done, services provided, or goods sold at least annually as part of the budget-setting process, following a report of the Clerk.
+The clerk shall be responsible for the collection of all amounts due to the council. - 13.3.
+Any sums found to be irrecoverable and any bad debts shall be reported to the council by the clerk and shall be written off in the year.
 The council's approval shall be shown in the accounting records. - 13.4.
-All sums received on behalf of the council shall be deposited intact with the council's bankers, with such frequency as the RFO-Clerk considers necessary.
+All sums received on behalf of the council shall be deposited intact with the council's bankers, with such frequency as the Clerk considers necessary.
 The origin of each receipt shall clearly be recorded on the paying-in slip or other record. - 13.5.
-Personal cheques shall not be cashed out of money held on behalf of the council. - 13.6.{The RFO-Clerk shall ensure that VAT is correctly recorded in the council's accounting software software and that any VAT Return required is submitted form the software by the due date).
-OR {Aany repayment claim under section 33 of the
+Personal cheques shall not be cashed out of money held on behalf of the council. - 13.6.
+The clerk shall ensure that VAT is correctly recorded in the council's accounting software and that any repayment claim under section 33 of the VAT Act 1994 shall be made quarterly where the claim exceeds £200 and at least annually at the end of the financial year.